MarkCiliaVincenti/raaghu-docs/raaghu/docs/en/Getting-Started.md

 # Getting Started

-This tutorial assumes that you've already purchased an [ABP Commercial license](https://commercial.abp.io/pricing)and have an active ABP Commercial account.
+This tutorial assumes that you've already purchased an [ABP Commercial license](https://commercial.abp.io/pricing) and have an active ABP Commercial account.

-This document assumes that you refer to use raaghu-react Pages as the UI framework and Entity Framework Core as the database provider.
+This document assumes that you refer to use raaghu-react Pages as the UI Framework and Entity Framework Core as the database provider.

 ---